Frequently Asked Questions About the COVID-19 Vaccine

 - Why should I get vaccinated if COVID-19 infection has a high survival rate?

 - If I tested positive for COVID-19 in the past, should I still get the vaccine?

-- I have heard there are new strains of the COVID-19 virus.
-Are the existing vaccines effective against the new strains?
+- Are the existing vaccines effective against the new variants of COVID-19?

 - Will I need to get the vaccine every year or is it just the two doses?